|

 and 2nd hand overcalls 4S, 4NT by

-responder is for takeout.
-It is not Blackwood.
+for takeout, not Blackwood.

 North East South West